 Those Southeast Asian skewed dishes are very much must-orders, including the Tom Yum Chicken and the Lemongrass Turbot.

 Chicken yakitori options are split into two categories: fresh whole chicken that’s divvied up into parts for the skewers or the “simple yakitori”, which I’m guessing is sourced in bulk-buy parts.
 Nothing wrong with the latter, it’s just cheaper and requires less work than deboning whole chickens.
+Other chicken skewers start from ¥8 (heart) and go up to meatballs (¥18).

-And finally, let’s have a look at those Southeast Asian-y dishes:
+And finally, let’s have a look at those Southeast Asian-y dishes.

-Lemongrass Turbot (¥128) – Whole turbot, grilled.
+Then, a Whole turbot, grilled.
 Topped off with a chopped marinated salad of mint, citronella, lemongrass, yuzu ponzu and orange peel.
 The salad really lends its aromatics to the fish.
 Best to share with four people alongside other dishes.

 Yeah.
 I’d go back just for those.